 Some strings contain parameter placeholders like

 %d.
-These are replaced by the actual value at run-time.
-Make sure that you keep the same order as in the English string.
-I know it can be difficult sometimes, because some languages have different word-orders, but it has to be so.
-Also translated strings should have approximately the same length as the original string.
-This applies mainly for strings that appear on dialogs.
-The error messages etc, might be usually as long as necessary.
+These are replaced by an actual value at run-time.
+Make sure that you keep the same order of placeholders as in the original English string.
+We know that it can be difficult sometimes, because some languages have different word order, but it has to be so.

 Some strings use the